codywall/archive-transformer/pages/2013-12-06-tales-salinas-be-screened-dec-9-11.md

 ---
-layout: archive
 title: Tales of Salinas to be screened Dec.
-9, 11
+9 11
 date: December 6 2013
+slug: tales-of-salinas-to-be-screened-dec.-9-11
 ---